Today is the Day

 Bugs Death March

 I've listened to Today is the Day for over two years at this point.
-I don't know if they've inspired me to do good or bad things with my life.
-Yet here they are still: the psychedelic version of the noisecore idea.
+I still don't know if they've inspired me to do good or bad things with my life.
+Yet here they are still: the psychedelic version of noisecore.
 There are probably other bands that fulfill this concept, but I haven't heard of them.
 But I have heard of Today is the Day.

 At its best, the brutality is on the level of Cop-era Swans.
 That's for the lyricism especially.
-Like a lot of nihilistic noise rock, humanity's disintegration is crucial.
-Today is the Day so often narrate the stripping away of the formulated individual.
-It ends at the point where all that's left is primal reasoning, erasing or being erased.
-That includes doing so onto oneself: so often what is the point.
+Like a lot of nihilistic noise rock, Today is the Day often narrate the stripping away of formulated identity.
+The human condition is boiled down to binaries of erasing or being erased.
+That includes doing so onto oneself, which is often the point.

-Nothing is earnestly beautiful here.
-Every melodic package is pressed against a bitter profanity, urgent and pathetic.
+Anything pretty is untrustworthy here.
+Every melodic package chafes against profanity, pathetic self-effacement.
 "Kai Piranha" goes: "Kill the children / And burn their souls / Strip them naked / Shoot to kill / I'm not for sale / I'm just real."
-The provocation is half-sung, guitars spiraling like a screw-gun to the body; bloodshot eyes stare at us from the electronic noises.
-This is the beginning of one of the most sobering records I've experienced, their self-titled LP.
-Little is off limits, and the creakiness and banality of the voice is not a detractor.
-It is the point in of itself.
-"I have no place in the outside world," he says; "Everyone is against you," he says.
+The provocation is half-sung, guitars spiraling like a screw-gun to the body, bloodshot eyes staring at us from electronic noises.
+This is the beginning of their self-titled LP, one of the most enjoyably un-fun records I've listened to.
+The vocals aren't especially high-budget in concept or application, though being this way, the realism feels enhanced.
+Its best defense is tonal relevance: "I have no place in the outside world," he says; "Everyone is against you," he says.
 Like first seeing a gash on your face, the feeling is essentially intimate.

 Admittedly, though, it’d probably be something besides fun.
-I don’t really have words for what that is other than the knowing that you've probably felt the same.
+I don’t really have words for what that is other than the thinking that you might've felt the same.
 I mean, there’s kind of a vibe we’re working with here on this website, and it’s not too dissimilar from whatever the hell Today is the Day is - among the mess of other terrible noise bands I push.
-And seeing as you’ve made it this deep into the website, I’m willing to bet you’re similarly inclined.
-So even if it’s not fun, we’re into that.
+And seeing as you’ve made it this deep here, you might just be similarly inclined.
+So even if it’s not fun, it's cool, we can be into that.

 Lastly, consider adding Obscura by Gorguts to your listening party.
-Your mental punishment might be enriched.
+Your mental punishment should be greatly enriched!